 A positive feature of Terence’s theory is that it does appreciate the behavioural side to the evolutionary process.
 It has been well documented that adaptive behaviours (those that are conducive to survival and reproduction) are crucial in natural selection.
-These adaptive behaviours can be heritable (passed on by genes – either through a mutation in the genetic sequence itself or through a gene(s) phenotype, which is how the gene(s) is expressed, which depends on environmental cues).
+These adaptive behaviours can be heritable, meaning that they are passed on by genes – either through a mutation in the genetic sequence itself or through phenotypes (how genes are expressed), which depend on environmental cues.
 A heritable adaptive behaviour can also involve genes which give an individual a tendency to respond to environmental cues better than others (say, by eating a certain quantity of magic mushrooms, for example).
 An adaptive behaviour can also be non-heritable, meaning that the behaviour is not passed on genetically, but is passed on as a taught behaviour.

 Some say that eating magic mushrooms could have been part of an epigenetic process.
 An epigenetic process is when an environmental stimulus changes how genes are expressed, as opposed to changes being made in the gene sequence itself.
 Despite this counter-argument, it is still difficult to show how tripping on mushrooms would have had an adaptive value.
 Other proponents of the theory may claim that eating magic mushrooms could be a culturally inherited behaviour.
 But once again, there is no clear evidence that this behaviour has an adaptive value.